 \subsection{Types of Boundary Failure}

 Structural boundaries do not arise from arbitrary breakdowns of algebraic behaviour.
-Once admissibility, functorial defect structure, and finite termination are assumed, the axioms of Algebraic Phase Theory severely constrain \emph{how} failure can occur.
-The purpose of this section is to show that boundary phenomena admit a finite, canonical classification by failure mode, and that this classification is intrinsic to the phase rather than dependent on presentation or realization.
+Once admissibility, functorial defect structure, and finite termination are assumed, the axioms of Algebraic Phase Theory strongly constrain \emph{how} failure can occur.
+The purpose of this section is to show that boundary phenomena admit a finite, intrinsic stratification by failure mode, and that this stratification is intrinsic to the phase rather than dependent on presentation or realization.

-Conceptually, this section shifts the role of boundaries from static invariants (as established in Paper~IV) to \emph{typed failure horizons} that control subsequent rigidity, obstruction, and deformation phenomena.
-Boundary failure occurs in the following controlled forms: \begin{itemize} \item \emph{Loss of functoriality}: pullback or morphism-induced maps fail to preserve defect or filtration strata. \item \emph{Loss of canonical termination}: beyond the boundary, there is no longer a functorial or presentation-independent way to identify post boundary strata as continuations of the defect generated filtration, even when terminating filtrations exist \item \emph{Filtration instability}: canonical filtrations fail to be well-defined or functorial. \item \emph{Loss of rigidity without collapse}: defect vanishes locally but fails to propagate globally, producing persistent rigid substructures. \end{itemize}
+Conceptually, this section shifts the role of boundaries from static invariants (as established in Paper~IV) to \emph{typed failure horizons} associated with subsequent rigidity, obstruction, and deformation phenomena.
+Boundary failure occurs in the following controlled forms: \begin{itemize} \item \emph{Loss of functoriality}: pullback or morphism-induced maps fail to preserve defect or filtration strata.

+\item \emph{Loss of canonical termination}: beyond the boundary, there is no longer a functorial or presentation-independent way to identify post-boundary strata as continuations of the defect-generated filtration, even when terminating filtrations exist.